 - Corneal staining with lissamine green or sodium fluorescein dye

 When your chronic dry eye symptoms are related to Meibomian gland dysfunction (MGD), your doctor can monitor and document your progress using advanced infrared imaging technology.
 By so doing, your doctors can determine any obstructed or missing glands.
 At Michiana Eye Center we have two state-of-the-art instruments dedicated to this: the LipiView II and the Oculus Keratograph 5M.

 The LipiView II is a multi-tool device that allows our doctors to fully examine your blink rate, lipid layer and meibomian glands.
 Along with focusing on a patient's meibography, the LipiView II also analyzes for any incomplete blinks from our patients, signaling that the lipid layer of your tears is not being properly distributed.
 Using color maps the LipiView II also allows doctors to see the quality of the lipid layers being produced.

 The Oculus Keratograph® 5M is a combination instrument that uses multi-spectrum light to measure the severity of MGD using empirical observations.
 The Oculus also allows our doctors to monitor your NIK-TBUT (Non-Invasive Keratograph Tear Break-Up Time).
 Breaking your cornea into sections, doctors can pinpoint exactly where your tears begin to evaporate off the ocular surface.

 Applying the same pressure as a complete blink, the Korb Meibomian Gland Evaluator allows doctors to assess the function of your meibomian glands.

-Your Michiana Eye Center physician will prescribe a treatment plan that is as unique as you.
+Your physician will prescribe a treatment plan that is as unique as you.
 We understand that simply diagnosing your disease does not offer you the treatment and relief that you demand.
-Unlike many other groups, Michiana Eye Center offers many solutions in-house, as well as at-home treatments.
+Unlike other groups, Michiana Eye Center offers many in-office and at-home treatments.